 If after buying property you receive a letter from the Tax Office demanding payment of extra tax under the heading ‘Propuesta de Valoración y de Liquidación Provisional‘ you have received what is known as a ‘complementaria’.
-Regular legal-contributor Raymundo Larraín Nesbitt explains how to avoid one, and how to appeal if you have already received it.
+Lawyer Raymundo Larraín Nesbitt explains how to avoid one, and how to appeal if you have already received it.

 Lawyer – Abogado

 Spain’s unending appeal continues to attract buyers from all over the world.
 2015 consolidates last year’s trend as a buyer’s market.
 Besides the traditional reasons to buy property in Spain, bargain hunters are smartly taking advantage of three one-time goldies:

 - Rock-bottom prices; on average 50% depreciation across the board after a prolonged eight-year property slump.